Academics

 A placement examination is given to all applicants for admission.
 The test includes writing skills (harmonic and contrapuntal techniques), analysis, history, and literature.
 Further information about the examination may be obtained from the assistant director.

-Applicants for the program in composition must submit a completed composition or compositions, which should be sent to the assistant director at the time of application.
+Applicants for the program in music composition must submit a music composition portfolio of three to five pieces, which should be sent as instructed by the program coordinator at the time of application.

-Thirty credits are required for the Master of Music degree in composition.
+Thirty credits are required for the Master of Music degree in music composition.

 Before completing 12 credits, students must pass a test given by the conservatory in French, German, or another language approved by the assistant director.
 Students who completed their bachelor’s degree using a modern language other than English may be exempted from this language examination by the assistant director.